Hayvon/Hayvon.github.io/README.md

 #Aleksandr Arshavskiy's curriculum vitae
-In this repository you can find my curriculum vitae website, which was programmed with plain JavaScript and CSS
+In this repository you can find my curriculum vitae website, which was created with plain HTML and CSS.